 What It Means

 Making coupon and discount codes available, but not prominent to the point of distraction, leads to boosts in RPV (and every metric) across all device types.
 The data shows that collapsing coupon fields doesn’t deter shoppers from using their coupons and also encourages other shoppers to complete their purchases.
+Analysis of point-in-time data suggests that Coupon Collapse is highly effective during the holiday season.

 WHO SHOULD USE IT